The back road to Hana

-The nest stop, not too far away, was the Haleakala National Park at Kipahulu.
-The piece de resistance here is Ohe’o Gulch and the Seven Sacred Pools.
+The next stop, not too far away, was the Haleakala National Park at Kipahulu.
+The piece de resistance here is Ohe'o Gulch and the Seven Sacred Pools.
 (Note to myself: learn from this incredible marketing technique; there were twenty or so, not seven, pools, and no one knew why they were sacred).
 Oheo Gulch is where the Oheo stream comes down the mountain side to the ocean; on the way it flows over lava outcroppings, and forms these beautiful pools.
 There were people swimming in them, though its not recommended because of the common presence of Leptospirosis bacteria.

 The Oheo Gulch area had very little water at this time, but its not always the case.
 Flash floods can occur that are known to raise the water level by some four feet in ten minutes.
-You can find a picture of such a flash flood in Oheo Gulch here.

 By the time we decided to leave Oheo Gulch to hit the Piilani Highway back to West Maui, it was 2:30pm.
 This is where the highway starts to get real hairy.
 The pavement disappears at places, and the road climbs to the cliff side, as it navigates Lelekea Bay.
 The mountain side is literally held by chains on the right at places, to avoid falling rocks from hitting the motorists.
 The hairpin bends are completely blind, but there is almost no traffic.
 If in doubt, honk.
 This road is not so bad; there are worse roads in the world that I have been on.